Bur Del

 Personal Care

-Clients are allocated two Bur-del social support workers to attend the client’s home 2-5 times a week to help clients with daily tasks such as bathing, showering and getting dressed.
+Clients are allocated two Bur-Del social support workers to attend the client’s home 2-5 times a week to help clients with daily tasks such as bathing, showering and getting dressed.

 gardening